EricChiquitoG/NegotiationEngine/README.md

 Most of the auction functionality is from the original project, we have mostly added endpoints to retrieve information.
 Examples include getting the full information about an auction, and listing the user's current auctions, and listing all the public auctions.

-### Negotations
+### Negotiations

 For negotiations most of the endpoints are from the original project as well.
-Here we also mostly added endpoints to get the full information about a negotation.
+Here we also mostly added endpoints to get the full information about a negotiation.

 ### Contracts